5 Free Things to do in Long Beach, CA

 Nice outdoor shopping/dining destination downtown.
 Dining options include popular big chains like PF Chang’s and Chilis as well as snack shops and quick eats.
 The highlight here is a historic Ferris Wheel.
 It’s rather small, although pricing is pretty cheap and the views are fantastic!

-Also check out my full guide to the best of Southern California
+For more ideas on what to do on your vacation, check out my guide to the best of Southern California.